Loki1928/nvidia-segment-fpa/README.md

 Expected output: dimension row counts (all OK), fact row counts (all OK), four reconciliation check blocks (all PASS across 22 checks), ending with "All reconciliation checks passed."
 Total runtime: under 2 seconds.

+Safe to re-run on a populated database — the script clears facts before dimensions to respect foreign-key order, then reloads everything from the source Excel.

 The loaded `nvidia_fpa.db` can be opened in [DB Browser for SQLite](https://sqlitebrowser.org/) (free) or any SQL client to inspect the schema and run ad-hoc queries.

 ### Project structure